stubiedoobiedoo/pdf-omr-pmerge/README.md

 # pdf-omr-pmerge
-Convert PDF sheet music to a playable MIDI file, and MusicXML for each page.
-The script is intended to be a super quick and easy tool, see `Usage` below.
+Listen to PDF sheet music by converting it to a playable MIDI or MusicXML file.
+The script is intended to be a super quick and easy tool, see `Usage` [below](#usage).
+Thanks to dependencies [listed below](#more-stuff).

 ## Usage
 Usage is very simple.
 You just need to provide a PDF file.